 Finally, this is the first time I've written a book with an editor who works down at the prose level.
-It's been a fantastic experience, as Lynn Beighley has taken what I felt was finished text and systematically shown me the error of my assumptions.
-The book is way better for her advice.
-Thank you.
+For the first edition, my editor was Lynn Beighley, who took what I felt was finished text and systematically showed me the error of my assumptions.
+For this latest version, Susannah held my hand.
+The book is way better for their advice.
+Thank you both.